DavidAbram/do-ssl/README.md

 ## Usage

 Follow the instructions below:

+1. Enter the domains to issue certificates for in ``domains.txt`` (one domain per line).

+2. Configure the values in ``config.json`` (DigitalOcean API token, master domain string, automatic upload).

-1. Setup passwordless SSH to children servers:
+1. If you enabled automatic upload in ``config.json``, setup passwordless SSH to children servers:

     1. On the master server, use ``ssh-keygen`` to generate a SSH key pair without a passphrase.
     2. Copy the content of ``/root/.ssh/id_rsa.pub`` to ``/root/.ssh/authorized_keys`` on children servers.
     3. Make sure you can SSH from master server to children servers without a password.

-2. Enter the domains to issue certificates for in ``domains.txt`` (one domain per line).

-3. Configure the values in ``config.json`` (DigitalOcean API token, master domain string).

 4. Execute ``./create.sh``.
 This will generate a certificate for every 100 domains in ``domains.txt``.

-5. An attempt will be made to upload the certificates to remote servers (using the domain names as addresses).
+5. If you enabled automatic upload in ``config.json``, an attempt will be made to upload the certificates to remote servers (using the domain names as addresses).
 The certificates will be uploaded as ``/etc/certs/fullchain.pem`` and ``/etc/certs/privkey.pem``.